Skip to main content

 Activate Baseline Comparison (Optional)

-Note: Activating this feature sets your session cycles to 2, ensuring consistent baseline comparisons.
-Athletes will repeat the baseline at both the start and end of the plan.
+Note: Enabling this feature automatically sets session cycles to 2, so athletes complete the same baseline test at both the start and end of the plan for accurate comparisons.

 Enable Minute-on-Minute Mode (Optional)